 - Text ads: Visually similar to Google’s paid search ads, LinkedIn text ads show either inline on a LinkedIn page or on the side rail.
 These are easy to make and offer the handy guarantee that you’ll achieve a prominent ad placement that is generally above the fold.
 As with the other types of sponsored content, you can target these to specific audiences you define.

 How to get the most out of your LinkedIn Ads

 So, you’ve got three formats to choose from.
 Here are a few tips on how to get the best results and return on your investment.

 Retarget your site visitors: Using what is called an ‘Insight Tag’ on LinkedIn, you can retarget visitors to your website with ads on the LinkedIn news feed.
 This is a great way to hit an already interested audience with relevant content.
 LinkedIn has a handy FAQ on the Insight Tag right here.

-Consider the customer journey: You probably know about the marketing funnel by now.
+Consider the customer journey: You probably know about the marketing funnel by now (read our article about the B2B marketing funnel for more info).
 Think about what stage of awareness and interest your sponsored content should be hitting; whitepapers and educational content are great for the top of the funnel, while retargeting your website visitors with specific offers (using the LinkedIn Insight Tag we mentioned earlier) is often best suited to the bottom of funnel, for instance.

 Get your targeting options just right: It’s important to use audience targeting options to maximise your results.
 Options like job experience, gender and job title will help narrow you down to an appropriate audience but beware: if you go too far and overload your campaign, you’ll find it hard to zero in on what works and what doesn’t.